Eddie Rosario Preview, Player Props: Braves vs. Dodgers

 Eddie Rosario At The Plate

-- Among the qualified hitters, he ranks 71st in batting average, while his on-base percentage ranks 108th and he is 31st in slugging.
+- Among qualified batters in MLB, his batting average ranks 70th, his on-base percentage ranks 106th, and he is 33rd in the league in slugging.

-- In 28.4% of his games this season, Rosario has had at least one RBI.
-He's picked up more than one in 15.5% and driven in three or more of his team's runs in eight contests.
+- In 29.1% of his games this season, Rosario has tallied at least one RBI.
+In 18 of those games (15.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in eight contests.

-- He has scored in 45 games this season, with multiple runs nine times.
+- In 45 of 117 games this year, he has scored, and nine of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.